 14. Snow Hognose Snake

 The Snow morph of a Hognose Snake is one of the cutest snakes in the world because of its beautiful and faint pattern.
 They have ruby red eyes along with faded pink splotches and cream skin color with a white base.
-It can grow between 14 to 24 inches from head to tail and likes to feed on mice on weekly basis.
+It can grow between 14 to 24 inches from head to tail and likes to feed on mice on a weekly basis.
 Snow Hognose snake is naturally occurring in Canada through the Central United States Even into Northern Mexico.
 The avarage lifespan of the Snow Hognose Snake is 18 Years in captivity.

 Also Read: A List Of 15+ Forest Animals In The World